-The balance as at December 31, 2010 predominately consisted of deposits on a large piece of machinery delivered to the Company in this quarter.
+The balance as at December 31, 2010 predominately consisted of deposits on a large piece of machinery delivered to the Company in the first quarter of this year.

 10 VARIABLE INTEREST ENTITIES AND NON-CONTROLLING INTERESTS

 The Company is currently the primary beneficiary of one (2010-two) special purpose entity ("SPE") as defined under SIC-12 on Consolidation: Special Entities.